Mustang Convertibles vs Coupes: Pros and ConsLast Updated August 8, 2023 | Bill Tumas

 The Mustang Fastback or Coupe: Pros and Cons

 To some, the most visually appealing Mustang is a coupe.
-It’s just something about sloped roofline that makes the Mustang truly a pony car.
+There’s just something about a sloped roofline that makes the Mustang truly a pony car.
 Most coupe owners will argue that Mustang coupes and fastbacks are able to handle better due to the additional structural rigidity from the roof.
 This is true, but there are plenty of chassis stiffening options for convertible owners as well.
-We’ll get to that later…

 There are a few reasons as to why some Mustang owners would prefer to own a coupe or fastback over a convertible: